Surajj4837-th/Tutorials/Cpp_Tutorials/Resource_Inheritance.md

 4. The class which inherits the properties is called as derived class.

-5. Functions which are inherited can also be mmodifies in derived class.
+5. Functions which are inherited can also be modified in derived class.

 6. Constructors and destructors are not inherited.